Sweet-Corn Soup with Shrimp &

 • Strips of lime zest for garnish, optional but pretty

 Heat a large pot on medium heat.
-Add the butter and when it's bubbly, stir in the onion and gently sauté for 3 – 5 minutes until onion is tender.
-Stir in the flour and curry, being sure that it's completely absorbed into the butter-onion mixture; let cook 1 minute to cook off the floury flavor.
+Add the butter and when it's bubbly, stir in the onion and gently sauté for 3 – 5 minutes until the onion is tender but not turning color.
+Stir in the flour and curry, being sure that it's completely absorbed into the butter-onion mixture; let cook for 1 minute to cook off the floury flavor.

 A splash at a time, slowly whisk in the chicken broth, fully incorporating each addition before adding more.
 Stir in the lime juice and honey, then bring the soup to a boil.
 Reduce the heat to maintain a slow simmer.